Logic: an Art of Thinking, a Branch of Mathematics

 Logic, like any science has as its business the pursuit of truth.
 (Quine, 1959, p. xi)

-The Stoics first defined logic not in the manner of Aristotle as an organon, an instrument (in the service of the sciences), but as a science.
+The Stoics were the first to define logic not in Aristotelian terms as an organon, an instrument (in the service of the sciences), but as a science.

 1.5 Classical logic

 Classical logic (or traditional logic, according to Prior 1967) is by nature a formal logic: it is one of the revolutionary merits of Aristotle to have introduced a systematic use of variables.
-Classical logic covers a set of theses and techniques synthesizing proposals of Aristotelian, Stoic or Medieval origin.
-It consists in two parts:
+Classical logic includes a set of theses and techniques that synthesize proposals of Aristotelian, Stoic or Medieval origin.
+It consists of two parts:

 — The logic of analyzed propositions or predicate calculus, and the theory of the syllogism.

-—The logic of unanalyzed propositions or propositional calculus, which deals with the construction, using logical connectives, of complex propositions on the basis of simple or complex propositions, and with the determination of valid formulas (logical laws, tautologies).
+—The logic of unanalyzed propositions or propositional calculus, which deals with the construction, using logical connectives, and with of complex propositions from simple or complex propositions, and with the determination of valid formulas (logical laws, tautologies).

-Classical logic is based on a set of principles, considered to be laws of thought and rational discourse:
+Classical logic is based on a set of principles, that are considered to be laws of thought and rational discourse:

-— Non-contradiction, “non-(P and non-P)”; a proposition cannot be true and false.
+Non-contradiction, “non-(P and non-P)”; a proposition cannot be both true and false.

-Contemporary logics no longer regard these principles as laws of thought, but as possible axioms, among others.
+Contemporary logic no longer considers these principles as laws of thought, but as possible axioms, among others.

-The contemporary era saw the multiplication of “unconventional” logical formalisms, sometimes inspired by certain phenomena of ordinary language not taken into account by classical logic, such as time or modality.
+The contemporary era has seen the multiplication of “unconventional” logical formalisms, sometimes inspired by certain phenomena of ordinary language that are not taken into account by classical logic, such as time or modality.

-From Aristotle to the end of the nineteenth century, classical logic was considered the art of thinking correctly, that is, of combining propositions in such a way as to convey the truth of the premises to the conclusion, in a universe of shared and stable symbols and meanings.
-Logic provides the theory of rational discourse and of scientific argumentation by defining and determining the valid reasoning schemes.
+From Aristotle to the end of the nineteenth century, classical logic was regarded as the art of correct thinking, that is, of combining propositions in such a way as to convey the truth of the premises to the conclusion, in a universe of common and stable symbols and meanings.
+Logic provides the theory of rational discourse and of scientific argumentation by defining and determining the valid schemes of reasoning.

 The theory of the three operations of the mind comes from Maritain (1937, §2-3).
-For a long time, such an approach was abandoned by logicians, who were legitimately motivated by the fantastic potential of expansion and discoveries offered by mathematical models.
-Nonetheless, it certainly has its place in relation to ordinary thinking, anchored in ordinary language.
-It indeed illuminates the necessity to take into account the progressive and multi-dimensional construction of an argument, articulating words and concepts into judgments, and propositions into arguing and reasoning.
+For a long time, such an approach was abandoned by logicians, who were legitimately motivated by the fantastic potential for expansion and discovery offered by mathematical models.
+Nevertheless, it certainly has its place in relation to ordinary thinking, anchored in ordinary language.
+Indeed it illuminates the need to consider the progressive and multidimensional construction of an argument, articulating words and concepts into judgments, and propositions into arguments and reasoning.
 Such a model is quite compatible with the idea of schematization as defined in Grize’s Natural Logic.

 (i) Argumentation as a mental process